Security Software and Points|How High Cashback Works and Choosing & Renewing Without Losing Out

 - Bundled features: Whether VPN, password manager, parental controls, dark-web monitoring are included.
 Having the features you need changes the value.

-- Support / track record: Japanese support availability, and detection ratings (third-party lab test results, etc.).
+- Support / track record: Support availability, and detection ratings (third-party lab test results, etc.).

 Lower the Unit Price with Multi-Device/Multi-Year Plans